maggick/maggick.github.io/server/mails.md

 ##Catch all

+Is is really interesting to catch all e-mails directed to your domain.
+For instance you will catch wahtever@yourdomain.com.
-to define a catch all create the `virtual` file and add it to postmap :
+To define a catch all create the `virtual` file and add it to postmap :

     # echo '@yourdomain.com emailusername' > /etc/postfix/virtual
     # postmap /etc/postfix/virtual